Class Geometry

 Returns an element Geometry from a GeometryCollection,

-, if the geometry is not a collection.
+or this, if the geometry is not a collection.

 public virtual Geometry GetGeometryN(int n)